wp-plugins/display-featured-image-genesis/readme.txt

 		return $post_types;
 	}

-It seems that you can also include [conditional tags](http://codex.wordpress.org/Conditional_Tags) in the above, eg `$post_types[] = is_front_page();` to stop the featured image from displaying.
-This is most helpful if you have set a default featured image on the plugin's settings page.

-= Can I force my site to use the default image on a post type even if it has its own Featured Image? =

-Yes!
-You'll want to add a filter to your theme (functions.php file).
-Here's an example:
+To force a post type to use the sitewide Featured Image, use this filter instead:

 	add_filter( 'display_featured_image_genesis_use_default', 'rgc_force_default_image' );
 	function rgc_force_default_image( $post_types ) {
-		$post_types[] = 'attorney';
+		$post_types[] = 'post';

 		return $post_types;
 	}

+Alternatively, you can also set a specific post type to use the taxonomy featured image, if one exists, even if the post type has its own Featured Image:

+	add_filter( 'display_featured_image_genesis_use_taxonomy', 'rgc_use_tax_image' );
+	function rgc_use_tax_image( $post_types ) {
+		$post_types[] = 'post';

+		return $post_types;
+	}

+If a post has no featured image of its own, and is assigned to multiple taxonomy terms which do have images assigned, the plugin will opt to use the featured image from the most popular term (the one with the most posts already).

+It seems that you can also include [conditional tags](http://codex.wordpress.org/Conditional_Tags) in the above, eg `$post_types[] = is_post_type_archive();`.

-= The backstretch image is a little too tall. =
+### The backstretch image takes up too much room on the screen.

-If you do not want the height of the backstretch image to be quite the height of the user's window, you can reduce it by just a hair.
-Go to Appearance > Display Featured Image for Genesis Settings and change the 'Height' number from the default of 0.
-The higher this number is, the shorter your image will be.
+If you do not want the height of the backstretch image to be quite the height of the user's browser window, which is the standard, you can reduce it by just a hair.
+Go to Appearance > Display Featured Image Settings and change the 'Height' number from the default of 0.
+The higher this number is, the shorter the window will be calculated to be.
 Feel free to experiment, as no images are harmed by changing this number.

-Additionally/alternatively, you could set a max-height for the backstretch image area via css:
+_Note:_ **Display Featured Image for Genesis** determines the size of your backstretch image based on the size of the user's browser window.
+Changing the "Height/Pixels to Remove" setting tells the plugin to subtract that number of pixels from the measured height of the user's window, regardless of the size of that window.

+If you need to control the size of the backstretch Featured Image output with more attention to the user's screen size, you will want to consider a CSS approach instead.

 	.big-leader {
 		max-height: 700px;
 	}

-= I checked the __Move Excerpts/Archive Descriptions__ option, but don't want excerpts to show on a certain custom post type, even with the featured image. =

-There's a filter for that, too.
-For example, adding this to your functions.php file would make sure that the excerpt does not show on single posts, or posts from the Staff post type, even if they have an excerpt.

-	add_filter( 'display_featured_image_genesis_omit_excerpt', 'rgc_omit_excerpts' );
-	function rgc_omit_excerpts( $post_types ) {
-		$post_types[] = 'staff';
-		$post_types[] = 'post';

-		return $post_types;
+	@media only screen and (max-width: 800px) {

+		.big-leader {
+			max-height: 300px;
 		}

-_Note:_ unless you check the option to __Move Excerpts/Archive Descriptions__, archive headlines will be styled similarly to the standard single post/page output.
-If you check this option, all titles and descriptions will move to overlay the leader image.
+	}

+### My (large) Featured Image is above my post/page title, and I want it to show below it instead.

+There is a filter for this, too.
+By default, the large (as opposed to backstretch) image is added before the Genesis loop, which places it above your post or page title.
+You can add this filter to your theme's functions.php file to move the image below your post/page title:

+	add_filter( 'display_featured_image_genesis_move_large_image', 'rgc_move_image' );
+	function rgc_move_image( $hook ) {
+		$hook = 'genesis_entry_header';
+		return $hook;
+	}

+_Note:_ because the entry header applies to all posts on a page, such as a blog or archive page, this filter modifies the output only on singular posts.

 == Screenshots ==
 1. Screenshot of a page using the Backstretch Featured Image
 2. Set a Default Featured Image on the Appearance > Display Featured Image Settings page.

 == Upgrade Notice ==
-= 1.5.0 =
+= 2.0.0 =
 New feature!
-Add featured image to your RSS feed.
+Add featured images to taxonomy terms and custom post type archives!

 == Changelog ==

+= 2.0.0 =
+* added featured images to taxonomy terms!
+* added featured images to custom post type archive pages!
+* added featured image previews to the admin!
+* added new widgets for featured taxonomy terms and custom post type archives
+* added new setting to not move post titles to overlay Featured Image
+* added filters to force plugin to use taxonomy term images, or output only large images

 = 1.5.0 =
 * added new setting to include Featured Image in RSS feeds